CumulusNetworks/docs/content/cumulus-linux-56/Layer-2/Spanning-Tree-and-Rapid-Spanning-Tree.md

 {{< /tab >}}
 {{< tab "Linux Commands ">}}

-Configure the hello time, forward delay, and max age under the ??? stanza in the `/etc/network/interfaces` file, then run the `ifreload -a` command.
+Add the `bridge-stp-vlan-hello`, `bridge-stp-vlan-fdelay`, and `bridge-stp-vlan-maxage` parameters under the bridge stanza in the `/etc/network/interfaces` file, then run the `ifreload -a` command.

+The following example sets the hello time to 4 seconds, the forward delay to 4 seconds, and the max age to 6 seconds for for VLAN 10.

 ```
 cumulus@switch:~$ sudo nano /etc/network/interfaces
 ...
+auto br_default
+iface br_default
+    bridge-ports swp1 swp2
+    hwaddress 44:38:39:22:01:b1
+    bridge-vlan-aware yes
+    bridge-vids 10 20
+    bridge-pvid 1
+    bridge-stp yes
+    mstpctl-pvrst-mode yes
+    bridge-stp-vlan-priority 10=4096
+    bridge-stp-vlan-hello 10=4
+    bridge-stp-vlan-fdelay 10=4
+    bridge-stp-vlan-maxage 10=6
 ...
 ```